FRINXrepo/docs-public/_posts/2017-01-03-elastic-search.md

     sudo service logstash start

-Open kibana in a Web browser by going to http://localhost:5601

 Start karaf as normal by first opening a terminal and going to your FRINX ODL Distribution main directory for example distribution-karaf-2.3.0.frinx.

 Start karaf